snyk/snyk-images/README.md

 - they will be removed from Docker completely on 12th August 2024
 - users of these images should move to a vendor-supported upstream image base immediately

+You can read our product documentation outlining product announcement and instructions on how to build your own image [here](https://docs.snyk.io/scm-ide-and-ci-cd-workflow-and-integrations/snyk-ci-cd-integrations/user-defined-custom-images-for-cli).

 | Image                        | Based on                                |
 |------------------------------|-----------------------------------------|
 | snyk/snyk:docker-18.09       | docker:18.09                            |